Apply to the Nursing Program

 Uniform – Each student needs at least one full uniform, available only through the SAU bookstore.
 The uniforms are dark navy and white, easy to maintain, and very professional-looking.
 The uniform includes a warm-up jacket, scrub pants, and a top with the St. Ambrose Nursing Student badge that has been professionally applied.

 Shoes –Uniform shoes must be all white leather.
 (If you choose an athletic-type of shoe and it includes an icon with a small amount of color that is usually okay).
 Mesh athletic shoes are not appropriate because they are difficult to keep clean.

 Watch – Each nursing student needs a watch with a sweep second hand.

 Stethoscope – Each nursing student needs a stethoscope.
 One option is MDF MD One, and it may be ordered online with 21 colors to choose from.
-MDF Instruments offers a discount and free shipping to all SAU nursing students who order online.
+MDF Instruments offers a discount to all SAU nursing students who order online.
 This stethoscope has a lifetime warranty and a free parts-for-life program.

 Textbooks – All textbooks adopted for the nursing curriculum will be stocked in the SAU bookstore.
 While we do realize that textbooks are expensive; we discourage renting textbooks as many of them will be used throughout the entire nursing program.

 In preparation for obtaining a Bachelor of Science in Nursing (BSN) at St. Ambrose University, students must first complete the following courses: